tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK10.md

 # Secret-Key Encryption

+The purpose of this lab was to become familiar with essential secret-key encryption concepts, such as **ciphers**.

+> A **cipher** is an algorithm for encrypting or decrypting a fixed-length block of data.

+Ciphers cannot process data out of the blue though - they need a **key** that specifies which modifications to make.

+> A **key** is a piece of information, usually a string of numbers or letters, which, when used in a <u>cipher</u>, can encode or decode data.

+Additionally, depending on how a cipher utilizes them, it can be classified as:

+* **Symmetric** - The cipher uses the same key for encryption and decryption.
+* **Asymmetric** - The cipher uses separate keys for encryption and decryption.
+These are known as <u>public</u> and <u>private keys</u>, respectively.

 ## Task 1: Frequency Analysis

 Our first task was to decipher a message encrypted using a **monoalphabetic cipher**.